 Note: For some reason, Craigslist Helper was removed from the Chrome Web Store and Firefox Add-on page.
-I managed to find a version, which has also fixed a couple bugs that was in the previous version.
+I managed to, which has also fixed a couple bugs that was in the previous version.
 Also note that this extension is not supported or being developed any more by the original developer, but by another one who thankfully took over this excellent extension.

 Be Consistent and Persistent — It’s The Key

 If you’ve ever done sales, you’ll recognize the words “numbers game.”
 That’s exactly how Craigslist works.
 When posting or replying to an ad, you may or may not get replies.
 These are the numbers I’m referring to.
 The key is to keep responding to ads that you’re interested in and to keep posting your own ads.
 A few personal examples of mine are ads about freelance work: computer repair, pet sitting and miscellaneous work like strenuous lifting, moving, etc. Other ads that I post are to sell things or looking for things.
 Once I posted an ad about needing an iPod cable.
 A lady responded and said she had a number of them and would just give one to me for free.
 When I was in the area, I stopped by and saved myself thirty-some dollars instead of buying a brand new one.

 The thing is, Craigslist can be used for anything.
 Anything — I found my lost dog because of it!
 But it’s only useful if you keep your ads up to date and on the top of lists and continue to reply to ads that interest you.